Basement concrete block wall with visible mold growth

 • Areas blocked by storage or furniture

+A musty smell is often one of the first signs that something isn't right.
 Odors often appear before visible mold because air moves throughout the house.
 Smells from the basement can travel upstairs, especially when the house is closed up or humidity is higher.
+A smell alone doesn't automatically mean a serious issue - but it's a signal that conditions deserve attention.

 Common Basement Mold Scenarios